ASendellPrice/ASendellPrice/README.md

 ### Welcome // Välkommen // Shwmae 👋

 I'm Ash, I have a DPhil (PhD from Oxford) in evolutionary biology / population genetics and have worked on genetic studies of a range of non-model species (🦜 + 🐟 + 🦈 + 🦟 + 🪸 + 🦠).
+After working as a postdoc for several years I recently joined the 💙 NHS 💙 as a trainee clinical scientist where I get to use my bioinformatics skills to help people 🤒.

 <!--
 **ASendellPrice/ASendellPrice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.